sylvainbx/rust-book-fr/FRENCH/src/ch13-01-closures.md

 pas du tout la valeur du résultat.

 <!--
-We want to define code in one place in our program, but only *execute* that code where we actually need the result.
+We want to refer to `simulated_expensive_calculation` only once in `generate_workout`, but defer the expensive calculation to only where we actually need the result.
 This is a use case for closures!
 -->

-Nous voulons définir ce code à un seul endroit dans notre programme, mais *exécuter* ce code uniquement où nous avons réellement besoin du résultat.
+Nous voulons référer à `simuler_gros_calcul` une seule fois dans `generer_exercices`, mais retarder le gros calcul jusqu'au moment où nous avons avons besoin du résultat.
 C'est un cas d'utilisation des fermetures !

 <!--
 #### Refactoring with Closures to Store Code